dronelektron/detonate/README.md

 # Detonate

-Detonates a grenade when it collides with a player
+Detonates a grenade when it collides with an enemy

 ### Supported Games